-Why is the treatment of scar tissue so important?
+Why is the treatment of scars so important?

 This profound statement is the singular most important reason why it is important to know how to effectively treat scar tissue.